Springer (orca): Identification

 Killer whale experts tried to solve the mystery of this solitary, social orca, initially known to locals and ferry workers as "Baby Orphan Orca" ("Boo") or "Little Orcan Annie."
 They pored over high-resolution photographs taken of the young orca's markings.
 They also hoped to find clues in the orca's calls, which are distinctive to her pod.

 The orcas of Washington state and British Columbia coasts have been extensively studied since the pioneering work of Michael Bigg in the early 1970s.
-Each of the approximately 500 orcas which frequent these waters is named, and experienced observers recognize individuals by their unique body markings and the shape of each orca's dorsal fin.
+Each of approximately 500 orcas which frequent these waters is named, and experienced observers recognize individuals by their unique body markings and the shape of each orca's dorsal fin.
 Birth records of each orca have created detailed family trees.
 They are considered the best-known marine mammal population in the world.

 Orcas in the region's inner coastal waters take two forms, "resident" and "transient" (also known as Bigg's killer whales), two eco-types that are similar in appearance but have different diets and social structures and do not interbreed.
 The different orca pods have developed their own unique vocalizations, using distinctive sets of calls, known as "dialects."
 Closely related groups have more similar dialects than more distant relatives.

-In February 2002, recordings and photographs of Springer in Puget Sound were sent to Dr. Paul Spong and Helena Symonds of OrcaLab and Department of Fisheries and Oceans (DFO) Canada biologist John Ford, who determined that the killer whale belonged to a group of around 215 killer whales known as the Northern Resident Community, ranging some 250 miles north, a group rarely seen in the Puget Sound area.
+In February 2002, recordings and photographs of Springer in Puget Sound were sent to Paul Spong and Helena Symonds of OrcaLab and Department of Fisheries and Oceans (DFO) Canada biologist John Ford, who determined that the killer whale belonged to a group of around 215 killer whales known as the Northern Resident Community, ranging some 250 miles north, a group rarely seen in the Puget Sound area.
 Resident killer whales leave the coast each fall; their migration routes are still relatively unknown.

 It was known that A45, a female killer whale from this community, and her calf A73 had not returned to Johnstone Strait the previous summer and were both feared to be dead.
 Through assessment of the orca's dialect, she was confirmed to be A73, offspring of A45, also known as "Sutlej."
 Orca fathers do not play a role in rearing their young, so Springer is considered an orphan.
 Her closest maternal relatives are other members of the matriline (subpod) known as A24, which is in the pod known as A4.
 A73 had been given the nickname "Springer" shortly after her birth.
 Like many of the region's killer whales, she is named after a geographical feature – Springer Point in southern Johnstone Strait.